The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Introduction

 This review study aims to systematize knowledge on digital user-centered misinformation interventions.
-For better readability we define misinformation as an umbrella term including misleading information that has been created deliberately, often defined as `disinformation' or `fake news', as well as unintentionally, frequently referred to as `misinformation'.
-This is in accordance with other researchers performing systematic reviews in that context while dealing with a wide set of terms \citep{chen_spread_2022,wang_systematic_2019,almaliki_online_2019,li_health_2022}.
+The term `misinformation' is often used as an umbrella term for better readability, encompassing misleading information that has been created deliberately (frequently referred to as `disinformation' or `fake news') as well as unintentionally (frequently referred to as `misinformation') \citep{chen_spread_2022, wang_systematic_2019, almaliki_online_2019}.
 For example, \citet{li_health_2022} justify the use of misinformation as an umbrella term by stating that the majority of studies use this term to encompass different types of misleading information in general without denying the proper distinction between disinformation and misinformation.
+Indeed, misinformation and related phenomena such as rumors and conspiracy theories can all lead to severe consequences, even if those were not intended.
+Thus, in accordance with other research and systematic reviews \citep{chen_spread_2022, li_health_2022}, in this paper, we will use `misinformation' for better readability and to allow for a broader perspective on different kinds of misleading information while not denying the significant differences of phenomena.
 While the term `misinformation intervention' has already been established by other researchers \citep{bak-coleman_combining_2022,saltz_encounters_2021,saltz_misinformation_2021}, we define \textit{user-centered misinformation interventions} as digital countermeasures that go beyond a purely algorithmic back-end solution and exert a direct influence on the user in the form of information presentation or information withholding.
 Accordingly, we do not include approaches that deal exclusively with the automatic detection of misinformation without describing the subsequent communication to the user.